Get Information About the Disease in Austin, TX

 Breast cancer incidence rates in the United States began dropping at turn of the millennium, but the disease is still a significant threat to women of all ages.
 An estimated 3.1 million women started 2018 with some history of breast cancer in their past, whether they had completed treatments to combat it or were still undergoing a treatment plan.
 More than 12 percent of all U.S. women are expected to develop invasive breast cancer at some point in their life, which means a woman has a roughly one in eight chance of personally dealing with the disease.
-The Christine Fisher MD team, which includes breast cancer survivors, is committed to providing reconstructive care, support, and education on everything from reconstruction options to breast cancer stages in Austin, TX.
+The Austin Plastic & Reconstructive Surgery team, which includes breast cancer survivors, is committed to providing reconstructive care, support, and education on everything from reconstruction options to breast cancer stages in Austin, TX.

 Breast Cancer Stages